 I provide personalized instruction to the front ensemble section of the Drum Corps, which contains keyboard percussion instruments, as well as various auxiliary percussion.
 This instruction includes technique breakdown, musicianship, ensemble timing and logistics.

-Percussion Coordinator, Instructor, Arranger for Reading Memorial High SchoolJanuary 2010 to Present (over 8 years)
+Percussion Coordinator, Instructor, Arranger for Reading Memorial High SchoolJanuary 2010 to Present (about 10 years)

 I provide personalized instruction to the various percussion ensembles at the school, including technique breakdown, musicality, and performance attributes.
 I also arrange for both the winter percussion ensemble and the marching band, and have led the percussion staff for the past two years.